wiremind/chartreuse/README.md

 **"How to automate management of Alembic database schema migration at scale using CI/CD and Kubernetes"**

-Chartreuse is a wrapper around [Alembic](https://alembic.sqlalchemy.org) to ease, detect and automate migrations on deployed applications.
+Chartreuse is a wrapper around [Alembic](https://alembic.sqlalchemy.org) to ease, detect and automate migrations on deployed Python applications.

 Chartreuse leverages [Helm Hooks](https://helm.sh/docs/topics/charts_hooks/), the Hooks are defined in [Chartreuse Helm Chart](https://github.com/wiremind/wiremind-helm-charts/tree/main/charts/chartreuse).